IBM/aspera-cli/docs/README.md

 | `allowed_hosts` | `Array<string>` | - | List of allowed hostnames |
 | `session_idle_timeout` | `integer` | - | Idle session timeout in seconds |
 | `max_sessions` | `integer` | - | Maximum number of concurrent sessions |

+> [!NOTE]
+> **HTTP transport discovery endpoint** — When using `http` transport, the server exposes a `GET /` endpoint that returns a JSON object with `name`, `version`, and `description` fields.
+> AI clients that support this convention (such as Bob) automatically read the description from this endpoint and display it in their MCP server list without any manual configuration.

 ### Examples